kimatron/dive-in/README.md

 - **Could-haves**: Additional enhancements like advanced search and filtering options.
 - **Won't-haves**: Features not included in the initial release, such as multi-language support.

-This structured approach ensured that critical functionalities were developed first, while providing flexibility for future enhancements.
+This structured approach ensured that critical functionalities were developed first while providing flexibility for future enhancements.

 ## Technologies Used